tenancy/docs/docs/tenancy/1.x/affects-configs.md

 ### Configuring
 After the installation, it's all about configuring.
 Like other affects, you can listen to an event `Tenancy\Affects\Configs\Events\ConfigureConfig`.
 When you're listening to the event, you can get to work right away.
-All the call you do to the event, will be forwarded to the `Repository` (the class that holds all the configs).
+All the calls you do to the event, will be forwarded to the `Repository` (the class that holds all the configs).

 ## Example
 In the below example, we'll take the integration key from the tenant and set it in our configuration so the integration can use it.